hobywan/miranda/README.md

 ###### Future works

+Notice that computed solutions are just **candidates** for miRNA prediction.
-I aim to integrate the retrieval of _k_ optimal and suboptimal solutions for a given _k_.
+I will integrate _k_ optimal and suboptimal solutions retrievals for a given _k_.
 It will enable to consider and retrieve all isomorphic solutions.

 -------